Master PET‑CT in oncology | 20% OFFRegister here

 Description

-While you go through the cases with the organized template you will become familiar and feel more confident with every next MRI of the shoulder.
+In this course, you will find different examples of rotator cuff tears and learn how to describe them, based on the recent and commonly agreed radiological literature.
+While you go through the cases with the organised template, you will become familiar and feel more confident with every next MRI of the shoulder.
 Several answers provide additional information on the how and why of the answers.

 Level